-My primary research interest is in new media and technologies and second language acquisition.
+My primary research interest is in the intersection of new media, internet and communication technologies, digital literacies and second language learning and teaching.
 I am currently researching the impact of changing teaching contexts on computer assisted language learning knowledge and beliefs.

-Other research that I have been involved in are in World Englishes and Crosslinguistic transfer.
+Other research that I have been involved in are in World Englishes, Mobile Assisted Language Learning, Language Learner Identiy, Psycholinguistic Measures of Language Knowledge, and Crosslinguistic transfer.

 Fulbright Foreign Language Teaching Assistants’ computer assisted language learning knowledge and beliefs: The impact of international exchange (Working Title; Anticipated Completion May 2018)